 - Wood Glue

 - 1X2 Boards

 - Tung and Groove Hard Wood Flooring

 - Edge Trim

 - 1/4″ Plywood

 Side note: If you’re working on your countertops inside your home or RV you’ll want to cover/protect your cabinets, especially if you haven’t sealed them yet.
-Yeah this is one of the reasons we had to paint ours again.
+Yeah, this is one of the reasons we had to paint ours again.
 We decided to install our counters right in our RV kitchen, but you may find it easier/better to build your counters somewhere else and then install them.
 We also used wood glue AND our nailgun which may have been overkill, but we wanted to make sure our wood counters stayed put, especially while driving down the road.
-You can still see some of the nail holes, even after filling them in, but they blend it pretty well, especially after we sealed them.
+You can still see some of the nail holes, even after filling them in, but they blend in pretty well, especially after we sealed them.
 Even so, you may want to only use the nailgun if you’re attaching trim, but that’s up to you.

 Step 1 – Measure

 Once you’ve removed them you’ll want to measure all of the outer edges of the countertop.
-Meaning you should measure all the edges including the back wall and cut outs where the sink and stove sat.
+Meaning you should measure all the edges including the back wall and cut-outs where the sink and stove sat.

-With all the measurements written down you can go ahead and remove the old counter top.
+With all the measurements written down, you can go ahead and remove the old countertop.